Code-Institute-Submissions/F1-weather-tracker/README.md

 - A current local time feature (tried to implement it already, but was too difficult without a back-end).

+- Add image support for iOS versions 11, 12 and 13.
+(Because of performance optimizations I'm currently using the WebP image format, which is only supported by iOS 14)

 **_[Back to top](#contents)_**

 ---